Akecel/gechoplate/README.md

 * MySQL support including QueryBuilder, migration and seeding with [GORM](https://github.com/go-gorm/gorm)
 * All in one [Docker compose](https://docs.docker.com/compose/install/) with a Go build and a MySQL server
 * Friendly automation tool for project management with *Make*
-* Preconfigured helpers like a HTTP parameter validator and a JSON response setter

 ## Requirement